 I’m an experienced leader, manager, and researcher, and am admitted as a Barrister and Solicitor of the High Court of New Zealand.

-My research focus at VUW combines environmental science, policy and international law.
-I’m exploring issues arising from the relocation of peoples from low-lying countries that are existentially challenged by climate change.
-My primary concern is how the relocation enterprise can be arranged in a way that it enables continuing enjoyment of the right to self-determination, both de jure and de facto; and shifting the narrative away from migration-based ideas that are analogous to lifestyle and economic migration, and that will ultimately result in the loss of cultures and languages.
+My doctoral research combines environmental science, ethics, policy and international law.
+I am exploring issues arising in the possible scenario of en masse cross-border migration of peoples from low-lying countries that are particularly challenged by climate change.
+My primary concern is how the relocation enterprise can be arranged in a way that it enables continuing enjoyment of the right to self-determination, both de jure and de facto; and shifting the narrative away from migration-based ideas that are analogous to lifestyle and economic migration, but risk the loss of cultures and languages.